Madeleine Malraux: Biography

-Madeleine Lioux was born in Toulouse, in a bourgeois family of industrialists, whose father was a music lover.
+Marie-Madeleine Lioux was born in Toulouse, in a bourgeois family of industrialists, whose father was a music lover.
 She entered the class of Marguerite Long at the Conservatoire de Paris in 1928.
 She won a first prize, began a career as a piano teacher at the Toulouse Conservatory and gave concerts as a soloist.

 On 8 January 1943, she married Roland Malraux, a journalist and half-brother of André Malraux.
 From their union was born on 11 June 1944, a son, Alain Malraux, who never knew his father.
 On 21 March 1944, Roland Malraux was arrested by the Gestapo in Brive-la-Gaillarde and deported to Neuengamme in Germany.
 He died during the bombardment of the ocean liner Cap Arcona by the RAF off Lübeck Bay on 3 May 1945.

 It is during this same year 1943 that Madeleine Lioux met for the first time André Malraux at her parents' home and her then companion Josette Clotis.
 The future minister of General de Gaulle will not know the same fate as his half-brothers.
 Indeed, shortly before his arrest, Roland had introduced André Malraux to the head of the Footmann network, another network of the SOE: George Hiller.
 After he joined the Resistance under the name of Colonel Berger, André Malraux was in turn arrested by the Germans at Gramat on 22 July 1944.
 Transferred to the Saint-Michel jail of Toulouse, he was liberated by a coup de force from the Maquis on 19 August.

 On 12 November of the same year, Josette Clotis, companion of André Malraux and mother of his two sons, Gauthier and Vincent, died in a railway accident.
 In 1945, Madeleine Lioux having returned to Paris and learned of the death of Roland Malraux.
 She then settled, with her son Alain, André Malraux and his sons, at 18bis avenue Robert-Schuman in Boulogne-Billancourt in a villa designed by Louis Faure-Dujarric.
 As pertains Clara Malraux who was still André's wife, she settled down, with their daughter Florence, at 17 rue Berthollet in the fifth arrondissement of Paris.
 Shortly afterwards, Malraux became General de Gaulle's Minister of Information.
 In 1946, Madeleine Lioux gave concerts at the La Pléiade art gallery directed by André Malraux.
 She played Erik Satie, then forgotten, and Benjamin Britten, who was not yet famous.
 On 13 March 1948, she married in Alsace in the strictest privacy André Malraux who had just divorced in 1947 from Clara Malraux.
 The couple was very close to the Fautrier with whom they often dined in the residence of the Vallée-aux-Loups in Châtenay-Malabry.
 Madeleine Malraux plays for the painter the composers he prefers: Chopin, Brahms and of course Satie.
 However, she is forced to put her career on hold because of her husband's responsibilities in government that require him to travel a lot.
 Madeleine will take care of the education of the three boys.